CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

     precipitation at coarse time steps.
 Two or more substeps recover accurate precipitation; the saturation adjustment is then rarely active.

-## Approaches that did not cure the instability
+## Approaches that did not resolve the instability

 These were tried and are not part of the supported framework; they are recorded here because the failure modes are instructive.